nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 * Find an issue somebody should look at
 * Be that somebody and see if the issue content is useful for a developer
-* Reply and close, ask a question, add information or a label.
+* Reply and close, ask a question, add information or a label
 * Find the next bug-to-be-dealt-with and repeat!

 General considerations